mootools/mootools-core/Docs/Types/Array.md

 Array method: rgbToHex {#rgbToHex}
 ----------------------------------

-Converts an RGB color value to hexidecimal.
+Converts an RGB color value to hexadecimal.
 Input array must be in one of the following RGB color formats.
 \[255,255,255\], or \[255,255,255,1\]

 ### Syntax: